ThomasLandstra/ThomasLandstra/README.md

 <br/>

-Hello my name is Thomas, I'm 15 years old and I program as a hobby.
+Hello my name is [Thomas Landstra](https://github.com/ThomasLandstra), I'm 15 years old and I program as a hobby.
 My favourite programming language is Python and I love creating strange programs.

 - 🔭 I’m currently working on a rougelike game made using godot.